TobiasAsk/sb4e/README.md

 # sb4e
-sb4e is an integration of [Scene Builder](http://gluonhq.com/products/scene-builder/), a tool for editing JavaFX user interfaces defined in FXML, into the Eclipse IDE.
+sb4e is an open source integration of [Scene Builder](http://gluonhq.com/products/scene-builder/), a tool for editing JavaFX user interfaces defined in FXML, into the Eclipse IDE.
 It extends Eclipse with functionality to edit FXML files directly from the IDE, using a drag & drop user interface.

 ![](sb4e.parent/documentation/sb4e_example.png)